zhangtienyong/bad-project-ai-powered-predict-code-pay/README.md

 ## Database Structure
 The project relies on a database for various functionalities.
 The database structure consists of the following elements:

 - **Image**: This is the project logo that you can find in the `data/database/image` directory.
-You can view it here: [bad-project-ai-powered-predict-code-pay.png](data/database/image/bad-project-ai-powered-predict-code-pay.png).
+You can view it here: [bad-project-ai-powered-predict-code-pay.png](web-application/data/database/image/bad-project-ai-powered-predict-code-pay.png).

 - **SQL Scripts**: The SQL scripts used in the project can be found in the `data/database/sql` directory.
 These scripts may include tables, queries, and other database-related files.

-## Database Setup
-To set up the database for this project, you can use the SQL scripts located in the `data/database/sql` directory.
-Ensure that you have the required database management system installed, and execute the scripts as needed.

 ## Contributors
 - [Ziyuan](https://github.com/Zzzyyy2023) - Contributors